 More Comprehensive Data

-If you are looking for a more comprehensive launch monitor solution and are willing to pay extra dollars for it then you may want to try out a SkyTrak golf simulator instead of the Optishot 2.
+If you are looking for one of the best launch monitor solutions and are willing to pay extra dollars for it then you may want to try out a SkyTrak golf simulator instead of the Optishot 2.
 Although the initial outlay will be significantly more than here you will get more key data and better graphics than with a more basic solution such as Optishot.

 Video Golf Game Like Experience